codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 when the data is in the network layer it is call a packet when the data is in the data link layer it is call a frame

+1 physical layer
+it is a group of